oasis-tcs/odata-specs/odata-protocol/10 Context URL.md

     {context-url}#{type-name}

-If a response or response part is a single entity of the declared type of an entity set, its name with `/$entity` appended is the context URL fragment.
+If a response or response part is a single entity of the declared type of an entity set, the context URL fragment is the entity set's name with `/$entity` appended.

 ::: example
 Example ##ex: resource URL and corresponding context URL